I teach in an American school abroad. Am I eligible?

 The letter that is written should address each of the following areas: (1) knowledge of a specific field; (2) ability to work with colleagues, including those with differing views, and/or different backgrounds; (3) ability to communicate effectively; (4) adaptability, leadership, resourcefulness, and impact, both in and beyond the classroom; (5) ability to work and travel in a group setting; (6) impression which will be made abroad as a United States citizen; and (7) ability to exercise sound judgment.
 The applicant does not need to wait for the letters to come in before submitting the application.
 It is the applicants' responsibility to ensure that the letters are received by the closing date.

 The two letters of reference, including one from an immediate supervisor, should be submitted electronically according to online application instructions.
-Our office only accepts letters of reference submitted via the G5 electronic application.
-Our office does not accept letters sent via fax or e-mail.
+OOnly letters of reference submitted via the G5 e-application system are accepted.
+Letters sent via mail, fax, or e-mail are not accepted.

 Is there a separate deadline for reference forms?